Saturday, October 12, 2024

 “I think Azle is a beautiful place,” Nelson said of his motivation to get involved.
 “It's a beautiful setting.
 What it could be is what drives me.
 It’s why I want to help.
 I think it could be so much better.
 It's great as it is, but I'd like to put a bigger draw for people to be here, you know, so grow the community and anything like this, I think is a good start.”

 Turpin took Nelson, Azle Mayor Pro Tem Randa Goode and The Tri-County Reporter on a tour of the nearby creek areas to assess how much manpower and what kind of equipment might be needed for the job.
-Goode said the recently created beautification board could even create grants for projects like this going forward and Nelson remarked they could start organizing to get an excavator, bobcat and large dumpsters for the project.
+Goode said the recently created beautification board could even apply for grants for projects like this going forward and Nelson remarked they could start organizing to get an excavator, bobcat and large dumpsters for the project.
 The group hopes to make a creek clean-up a community-wide effort.
 By cleaning and better maintaining Ash Creek, Turpin hopes to prevent flooding issues at nearby lots and in the parks as well as preserve the area’s natural beauty and protect the health of the community.

 “In addition to cleanup days in Azle, we could also just start working in sections (of the creek),” Goode said.
 “We can't do it all in one day, but we can a little bit here and there… This would be an amazing project to maintain and then the cities that do have creeks like this, they really do emphasize them.”